Rucadi/njq/README.md

 # njq

+A small CLI to query JSON or Nix data using Nix expressions.

+## Description

-`njq` (Nix JQ) lets you use Nix as a lightweight query language for JSON data.
+`njq` (Nix JQ) lets you use Nix as a lightweight query language for JSON data (or nix expressions).
 It parses JSON into a Nix "builtin" named `input`, evaluates your Nix expression, and prints the result of it.

 It uses [Snix](https://snix.dev/) as nix implementation, altough slightly modified fork to support windows.